Best Hoka Running Shoes of 2025

 • Not a specialty shoe

 Moving up the shoe, Hoka also employed a new midsole foam.
-Hoka shifted from a dual-density EVA foam in the previous model to a single-layer EVA foam.
-It also added two extra millimeters of underfoot stack height.
-And Hoka widened the base of the midsole around the heel for boosted stability.
+Hoka shifted from a dual-density EVA foam in the previous model to a single-layer EVA foam and added two extra millimeters of underfoot stack height.
+They also widened the base of the midsole around the heel for boosted stability.
 While there are certainly more cushioned shoes and more responsive shoes, we found the Torrent 4 hit an excellent balance of cushion and responsiveness.

 The newest model’s upper did not change much.
 We found it secure and comfortable.
 Overall, at $130, this is an excellent value shoe, especially for those dabbling in trail running.